RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 ### Vaccination

-MLi: Can you do a better transition instead of jumping right in?
-A short paragraph saying, oh, you want to do vaccination, you will need x,y,z).
+==MLi: Can you do a better transition instead of jumping right in?
+A short paragraph saying, oh, you want to do vaccination, you will need x,y,z).==

 If you happen to know the vaccination schedule (e.g., number of doses administered per time-step for each time-step in the simulation), one